 The Caravan SXT and Grand Caravan SE, equipped with the 3.3-liter V6, have enough power to climb hills without breathing hard, and merging onto the freeway doesn't give you visions of your life insurance salesman.

 Ride quality is supple and well-controlled on the highway, in spite of a relatively simple and basic suspension layout.
 The rack-and-pinion steering responds nicely and provides feedback through the steering wheel, enhancing confidence on winding roads.
 The Grand Caravan tracks true at highway speeds, so there's no need for constant, minor steering corrections.
 Indeed, the Dodge Grand Caravan offers superb driving dynamics.

 The brakes offer good feel, performance and durability.
 Standard brakes are discs in front with heavy-duty rotors and drums at the rear.
 ABS is standard on all Grand Caravans and optional on Caravan SXT; ABS allows the driver to brake and steer in a panic stop.
 Four-wheel disc brakes are standard on Grand Caravan eX and SXT.
 Disc brakes generally offer more resistance to brake fade (the tendency of the brakes to lose performance when heated by repeated use) than drum brakes.

-Dodge continues to show why it is the leading brand in minivans.
+Summary Dodge continues to show why it is the leading brand in minivans.
 The Dodge Caravan's roomy interior offers convenient, carefree motoring.
 The driving experience is controlled and enjoyable.
 And there's lots of V6 power available in the lineup.
 A wide selection of models means there's a Dodge Caravan or Grand Caravan to fit any minivan budget.

 Build and price your dream Dodge Grand Caravan in just a few easy steps.